Greece Moments Greece Moments

 Getting to the island of Samos

 The international airport of Samos (SMI) is located in the south of the island near Pythagorio.
-At least once a week, there are direct flights from Munich, Düsseldorf and Hamburg to the island of Samos.
+There are direct flights at least once a week from Munich, Düsseldorf and Hamburg to Samos.
 The flight time is approx. 3 hours 15 minutes.
 Skyscanner* shows an overview of all direct flights to Samos:

 ➲ To cheap flights to the island*